esciencecenter-digital-skills/research-software-support/modules/version-control/slides-version-control.md

 note:

-If changes are made to the same section (usually the same or consectutive line(s) of text) of a document a **conflict** aruises.
+If changes are made to the same section (usually the same or consecutive line(s) of text) of a document a **conflict** arises.
 Changes cannot be automatically merged, as the interpreter does not know which version or which combination to use.
 Human intervention is required and can involve rolling back a change, finding common ground between changes, etc.

 ===